graveljp/smugcli/README.md

 Source files are synced to the destination SmugMug album and source folders are recursively synced to the destination SmugMug folder.
-For source folders with a trailing path delimitor ('/' or '\\' depending on OS), only the content of the folder is synced, skipping the folder itself (equivalent of doing `folder/*`) .
+For source folders with a trailing path delimiter ('/' or '\\' depending on OS), only the content of the folder is synced, skipping the folder itself (equivalent of doing `folder/*`) .
 This means that `smugcli.py sync src/album dst` is equivalent to `smugcli.py sync src/album/ dst/album`.
 If no sources or destinations are specified, smugcli